Business Resource Center

 After receiving the requisite documents and forms from the Local HR Office or department personnel manager, the BRC conducts an interview providing the following services to the new employee:

-- Administration of the State Oath and Patent Acknowledgment
+- Administration of the State Oath and Patent Acknowledgement

 - E-Verification of eligibility to work in the U.S. (if employee is to be paid on federal fund sources)